 I wouldn’t call myself a sailor but my love of being on the water began when I met my husband Simon.
 We sailed his wayfarer together for many years at the Norfolk Broads Yacht Club and in local and national regattas.
 Having made the move to Essex 34 years ago we continued to sail the Wayfarer at Stone Sailing Club before buying our Squib ‘What’s the Story?’ in 2000.
 In 2007 we joined the Royal Corinthian Yacht Club and were part of the Squib Fleet until we sold ‘What’s the Story’ in 2020.
 Having retired from crewing in the Squib some years ago, (Grannies don’t do toe straps) , I now enjoy sailing our cruiser ‘Voyager’ and being part of team Phoebe.

-I’ve worked at the Club for over 16 years, starting as a waitress then moving to the bar, and then on to the office- where I have been since 2008!
+I’ve worked at the Club for over 18 years, starting as a waitress then moving to the bar, and then on to the office- where I have been since 2008!
 I’ve seen a lot and can probably answer most questions.
-If I can’t, Tony (House Manager) and longest serving current staff member can!
 We’re a sociable and fun Club with lots of activity off and on the water and I’ll always be here to help you along the way.